KuoChiaCheng0318/EmbeddedMachineLearning_DetectAbnormalGait/README.md

 I have totally collected 3 hours of data, with each class having approximately 20 minutes of data.
 <h2>Model Architecture and Training</h2>
-Diagram of the model architecture.
+Diagram of the model architecture:
 <br />
 <img src="images/model architecture.png" width="500px">
 <br />